AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Manage Local Messages/agora_chat_manage_message_flutter.md

 - `ChatManager.loadAllConversations`: Loads the conversation list on the local device.
 - `ChatManage.deleteConversation`: Deletes the specified conversation.
+- `ChatManager.deleteMessage`: Deletes a message sent or received in a local conversation.
+- `ChatManager.deleteAllMessages`: Deletes all messages sent and received in a local conversation.
+- `ChatManager.deleteMessagesWithTs`: Deletes messages sent and received in a certain period in a local conversation.
 - `ChatConversation.getUnreadMessageCount`: Retrieves the count of unread messages in the specified conversation.
 - `ChatManager.getUnreadMessageCount`: Retrieves the count of all unread messages.
 - `ChatManager.deleteRemoteConversation`: Deletes the conversation and historical messages from the server.